 Presented as part of a comprehensive set of nonprofit competition awards for musical and theater arts, The American Prize judges lauded LVO's presentation of two one-act operas -- Alexander von Zemlinksy's "A Florentine Tragedy" and Giacomo Puccini's "Gianni Schicchi" in March 2020.

-Erie Mills, artistic director for LVO, which is celebrating its 30th anniversary season this year, said the Livermore-based organization was "thrilled" to receive news of its award last Friday.
+Erie Mills, artistic director for LVO, which is celebrating its 30th anniversary season this year, said the Livermore-based organization was "thrilled" to receive news of its award on Sept.
+10.

 "The entire double-bill production was a labor of love and skill for all involved.
 It rarely happens when all the elements of a production share equal value.
 This time the magic really worked," Mills said in a statement.